oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6306_size/30_mm_id_72_mm_od_19_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6306 Size 30 mm Id 72 mm Od 19 mm Depth
+# Hardware Bearing 6300 Series 6306 Size 30 mm ID 72 mm OD 19 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base